kkzhan201/SCI_replicate_3065/README.md

 python 3.8
 pytorch 2.1.1

-**This project is written using pycharm, so the directory are using /**
+**This project is written using pycharm, so the directory are using / format**

 # The file explanation:
 ## Folder Data prechecking